abhash2205/8T-SRAM-Based-In-Memory-DAC-for-AI-acceleration/README.md

 <br>[🠉 Back to Top](#contents)

 ## 2. Proposed Circuit Design
 An 8T-SRAM, without modifying its basic circuit structure, can behave as a digital to analog converter (DAC), without affecting the bits stored in the SRAM cell.
 Consider an array of 4 cells connected as shown in Fig. 3.
-Under normal memory operations, the source terminal of SC1 (and also SC3, SC5, SC7) is grounded but for DAC operation SLs (source lines) of same row are all connected to _vin_.
+Under normal memory operations, the source terminal of SC1 (and also SC3, SC5, SC7) is grounded but for DAC operation SLs (source lines) of same row are all connected to _vin_ (voltage source V3 in Fig. 3).
 Thus, the current flowing through each column is proportional to their common _vin_, and also to the conductance of transistors in each of these columns respectively <sup>[3](#references)</sup>, i.e.,

 $$I ∝ G...(1)$$